MarcinBiel96/ModbusMasterSim/README.md

 How to use:

-In file Config.txt add elements:
+Create file Config.txt in .exe folder and add elements:

 WINDOW,NAME,POSX,POSY,WIDTH,HEIGTH -sets window position and size, should be used once